Simplicial Homology of Random Configurations: Second order moments

 \begin{theorem} The covariance between the number of $(k-1)$-simplices $N_k$, and the number of $(l-1)$-simplices, $N_l$ for $l\le k$ is given by

 \end{theorem}

-\begin{remark} As for the first moment it is still possible to find, considering the Euclidean norm, a closed-form expression for Var$({N_k})$.
-But a generic term cannot be found.
+\begin{remark} As for the first moment it is still possible to find, considering the Euclidean norm, a closed-form expression for $\var{N_k}$.
+We did not find a general expression for any dimension.
 However, when we consider the Rips-Vietoris complex in $\mathbb{T}_a^2$, the variance of the number of 1-simplices and 2-simplices are given by:

 and

 \end{remark}